ubaierbhat/cobol-programming-course/COBOL Programming with VSCode.md

 2. Click **Next**

-o   Installation Manager will download the software components after resolving references to your operating system and to the Trial Software Repository.
+    - Installation Manager will download the software components after resolving references to your operating system and to the Trial Software Repository.